-Component Phase Project action Mitigation measures Monitoring me Exhaust gas emission arising from the engine land vehicles in traffic will comply with the Regulation on Control of Exhaust Gas Emissions.
+Component Phase Project action Mitigation measures Monitoring measures Exhaust gas emission arising from the engine land vehicles in traffic will comply with the Regulation on Control of Exhaust Gas Emissions.
 Vehicles will be subjected to appropriate routine maintenance programs and emission measurements as required by the regulation.
 The use of vehicles that do not comply with the emission limits will not be permitted until such vehicles will be serviced and re-tested.
 Emission measurements of heating centers in the construction camps (if any) will be conducted according to Regulation on Control of Air Pollution from Heating if the thermal power is below 1000 kW and Regulation on Control of Industrial Air Pollution if the thermal power is above 1000 kW Keep stockpiles for the shortest possible time; Consider the prevailing wind direction when siting stockpiles to reduce the likelihood of affecting sensitive receptors; Slow down or cease the dust generating work under strong winds, such as reducing work activities or using water spray to reduce dust dispersion.
 Minimize material handling and avoid double handling; Where dust levels may still cause a nuisance (despite measures above), water or other control measures may be required as additional measures to control dust.
 Electric small-scale mechanization and technical tools will be used when available and feasible; Provide PPE to workers on site, such as dust masks where dust levels are likely to be excessive; Minimize the number of the vehicles in this period as much as possible.
 Operation Plant/infrastructure operation Vehicle engines and other machinery will be kept turned on only if necessary, avoiding any unnecessary emission.
 Vehicles will be periodically checked and maintained to ensure their good working condition.
-Activities will be conducted trying to use the minimum required number of means at the same time; Noise and Vibration Construction General engineering/construction works Material transportation.
-Selection of equipment with lower sound power levels; Installing silencers for fans; Installing suitable mufflers on engine exhausts and compressor components; Installing acoustic enclosures for equipment casting radiating noise; Limiting the hours of operation for specific pieces of equipment or operations, especially mobile sources operating through community areas; Speed limit applications should be applied throughout site for the Project vehicles that will transport construction materials / equipment; Properly refurbished and/or new machinery, equipment and vehicles will be used to the extent possible; Any component of machinery or equipment, which is thought to generate excessive noise (e.g., a defective muffler, broken or loosely placed engine hood) will be discarded if said components cannot be maintained/repaired and they will be replaced as appropriate; Engine covers will be kept closed when the equipment is in operation to minimize noise;
+Activities will be conducted trying to use the minimum required number of means at the same time; Maintenance records of vehicles and equipment Noise and Vibration Construction General engineering/construction works Material transportation.
+Selection of equipment with lower sound power levels; Installing silencers for fans; Installing suitable mufflers on engine exhausts and compressor components; Installing acoustic enclosures for equipment casting radiating noise; Limiting the hours of operation for specific pieces of equipment or operations, especially mobile sources operating through community areas; Speed limit applications should be applied throughout site for the Project vehicles that will transport construction materials / equipment; Properly refurbished and/or new machinery, equipment and vehicles will be used to the extent possible; Any component of machinery or equipment, which is thought to generate excessive noise (e.g., a defective muffler, broken or loosely placed engine hood) will be discarded if said components cannot be maintained/repaired and they will be replaced as appropriate; Engine covers will be kept closed when the equipment is in operation to minimize noise; Grievances records Noise monitoring results Maintenance records of vehicles and equipment Warnings/penalties given by public authorities